ZIMBABYE – The Trip

 Matopos is gorgeous and a perfect stop on the way from the Falls to other places (Harare, Great Zimbabwe).

-Profusion of distinctive large boulders provide abundant natural shelters and have been associated with human occupation from the early Stone Age.
-Outstanding collection of rock paintings.
+A profusion of distinctive large boulders provides abundant natural shelters and has been associated with human occupation from the early Stone Age.
+An outstanding collection of rock paintings.
 The local community still uses shrines and sacred places.
-35 km south of Bulawayo are a profusion of distinctive granite landforms, densely packed into a comparatively tight area, that rise up to form a sea of hills.
+35 km south of Bulawayo is a profusion of distinctive granite landforms, densely packed into a comparatively tight area, that rises to form a sea of hills.
 Their forms have resulted from the varied composition, alignment and erosion of the granite rocks uninterrupted association between man and his environment over the past 100,000 years.

 Rock art dates back at least 13,000 years.